WORLD WARS I & II: DIGITAL HISTORY

 NOW DUE THE 15th!- Workshop 3 assignment due, upload to Canvas.

 Tuesday November 10 - The Second World War, Japanese Invasion of China through German Invasion of Poland to Japan’s Surrender, a Quick Overview Slides here

 - Weinberg, World War II: A Very Short Introduction (you have to buy this one), page 1 through 10 (stop at the section heading "Germany after WWI and the rise of Hitler," we're skipping that) plus pages 12 - 65.

 - Kort, Columbia Guide, Chapter 3, The Pacific War.

 ** Weinberg is an excellent speedy overview, and for a lot of people who have only studied WWII from the American perspective it'll fill in some fuzzy spots, but as you'll see, he phones it in on the Pacific War, hence Kort's brief overview, which will repeat a bit of Weinberg but leave you with a much better grasp of the blow-by-blow in the Pacific Theater.

-Thursday November 12 - The German-Soviet War & the Turning Point at Stalingrad
+Thursday November 12 - The German-Soviet War & the Turning Point (?) at Stalingrad Slides here

 - Weinberg, 66-125 (finish the book for today)

 - Karl Fuchs, “A German Soldier’s Letters from the Eastern Front,” 1941.

 - OPTIONAL Glennys Young on civilians at Stalingrad and a heroic Spanish teacher who saved lives.